 Provisions regarding advertising and marketing by authorised claims management businesses are contained in the ‘Client Specific Rules’, which form part of the 2007 Rules.
 Without limitation, these establish that in advertising or marketing claims management services a business must:

-- Clearly identify the name of the advertiser;
+- Clearly identify the name of the business / business owner;

 - Not offer any cash payment or a similar benefit as an inducement for making a claim;

 - Not promote the idea that it is appropriate that compensation may be used in a way that is not consistent with the cause of the claim; and